alexch/codelikethis/public/lessons/agile_development/inceptions.md

 * produce a rough project timeline
 * establish initial recurring schedule for team meetings
 * sketch technical architecture (but avoid Big Design Up Front)
+* introduce the team to each other

 # Optional Inception Goals

 * build paper prototype
 * write team charter
+* determine need for more discovery

 # Inception Anti-Goals